ruuda/blog/posts/2014-10-20-writing-a-path-tracer-in-rust-part-7-conclusion.md

 -------------
 A nice thing about Rust is that it can start from scratch, and learn from the mistakes of earlier languages.
-C++11 is a lot better than the version before it, but it only _adds_ features, and every new feature cannot break old code.
+C++11 is a lot better than its predecessor, but it only _adds_ features, and every new feature cannot break old code.
 One point where this shows is syntax.
 In Rust, types go after the name, and a return type comes after the argument list, which is the sensible thing to do.
 Rust’s lambda syntax is more concise, and there is less repetition.
-I still cannot get used to the Egyption brackets though.
+I still cannot get used to the Egyptian brackets though.
 They look **wrong** to me.

 Another area where I think Rust made the right choice, is mutability.